dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 }
 {% endprettify %}

-**Exceptions:** Function expressions and initializing formals, which are covered by the next two guidelines.
+**Exception:** Function expressions and initializing formals have different type annotation conventions, as described in the next two guidelines.

 ### DON'T annotate inferred parameter types on function expressions.